KNGrimstad/KG/README.md

   KG - A Collection of Random scRNA-Seq Functions&nbsp;<img align = "right" src = "KG_logotype.png" width = "114.3" height = "127.275">
 </h1>

-This repository stores functions used to simplify certain aspects of scRNA-seq data processing, handling, and analysis.
+This repository is composed of functions designed to make life easier for the owner of the repo.
+The functions included are all, in one way or another, related to processing and analysis of scRNA-seq data.

-Add some more stuff here.
+Further descriptions will come.

 ---
 ## Installation